 Breastfeeding: The Best Start for Mother and Baby

-Most mothers can breastfeed their babies.
+Most parents who give birth can breastfeed their babies.
 Breast milk is sufficient as the sole food for infants for the first six months after birth.
 It not only satisfies hunger, but at the same time provides exactly as much liquid as the baby needs.
 It is also rich in substances that promote your baby’s growth and overall health.
 Breastfeeding your baby strengthens their body's defenses against disease, and better protects them against allergies and infections.
-In addition, close skin contact also strengthens the emotional bond between you and your child.
+Your breast milk passes antibodies and cells that your immune system has formed on to your child.
+Artificial milk does not contain these important ingredients.
+Also, the close skin contact during breastfeeding strengthens the emotional bond between you and your child.
 Last but not least, many parents find breastfeeding convenient.
 Breast milk is always at the right temperature and is always available.
 You will have these benefits even if you are only partially breastfeeding your baby.